 Yes, to learn more about how you can lend your time and expertise to help with the Campaign please contact Alex Tindale, Campaign Manager at email@example.com or 705-760-4451.

 What does the Peterborough Humane Society do?

-- We facilitate adoptions to help dogs, cats and small animals match with their perfect family and find their forever home.
+- Facilitate adoptions to help dogs, cats and small animals match with their perfect family and find their forever home.
 Last year we facilitated nearly 1,000 adoptions!

-- Provide shelter and care for over 1,500 lost, injured, abandoned and abused animals each year.
+- Provide shelter and care for over 1,500 lost, injured and abandoned animals each year.

-- Reduces pet overpopulation by providing spay/neuter surgery for every dog/cat/kitten/puppy that is adopted from our animal centre (all animals are spayed/neutered before they’re available for adoption).
+- Reduce pet overpopulation by providing spay/neuter surgery for every dog/cat/kitten/puppy that is adopted from our shelter (all animals are spayed/neutered before they’re available for adoption).

 The Peterborough Humane Society advocates for the welfare of animals by improving their lives, alleviating suffering, rescuing, providing shelter, healing, facilitating adoption and reducing pet overpopulation.

 The Peterborough Humane Society was established in 1941.
 The current shelter was built in 1956 and designed initially as a pound.
 As an Affiliate of the Ontario SPCA and Humane Society, we work together to prevent cruelty to animals and care for those that have been abused, lost or neglected.

 - Dog and Cat Licensing (legally required by the City of Peterborough).